Chilaquiles Verdes With Scrambled Eggs

 Chilaquiles are a Mexican breakfast food that we like to call “breakfast nachos,” since they’re basically tortilla chips doused in sauce and topped with cheese and other ingredients like crema, onion, beans, or other proteins.
 But unlike nachos, chilaquiles are eaten with a fork or a spoon since they’re super saucy.

-There are many variations on chilaquiles, our favorite being chilaquiles verdes, or green chilaquiles.
-Our restaurant style chilaquiles verdes recipe is made with a tangy verde sauce, black beans, cheese, and eggs that’s fairly quick and easy to prepare at home.
-Inspired by a delicious brunch we had in Paso Robles, this savory combination of toppings makes for an irresistible breakfast that feels super indulgent but doesn’t weigh you down like pancakes or french toast.
+There are many variations on chilaquiles, our favorite being chilaquiles verdes, or green chilaquiles (check out our chilaquiles rojos and decide for yourself!).
+Our restaurant style chilaquiles verdes recipe is made with a tangy salsa verde, black beans, cheese, and eggs that’s fairly quick and easy to prepare at home.
+Inspired by a delicious brunch we had in Paso Robles, this savory combination of toppings makes for an irresistible comfort food breakfast that feels super indulgent but doesn’t weigh you down like pancakes or french toast.

 And as legend has it, chilaquiles are also said to help hangovers.
 So next time you party a little too hard, try making this recipe the next day and let us know if it actually helps!